brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

 #### Next steps

-Of course, lines of code and lines of writing are an imperfect measure, but I think given enough data, we may be able to determine if this the 10:1 rule actually holds up, and if it's useful to help improve estimation.
+Of course, lines of code and lines of writing are an imperfect measure, but I think given enough data, we may be able to determine if the 10:1 rule actually holds up, and if it's useful to help improve estimation.

 Some questions I'd love to know the answer to: